 Mote House itself also offers you 14 unique apartments – rich with character and history.
 In the grounds around Mote House you will find the rest of Mote House retirement village, including the Walled Garden, a unique location with 2 and 3 bedroom cottages, and Gatehouse Lodge, a stunning collection of detached lodge houses and luxury apartments.

-Mote House retirement village is perfectly situated to give you easy access to local towns and cities via convenient road and rail links.
-You can enjoy golf at a number of courses nearby or visit Leeds Castle, a ten minute car journey away, with its exciting history, beautiful gardens, and all-year-long events.
+Mote House retirement village in Kent, is perfectly situated to give you easy access to local towns and cities via convenient road and rail links.
+You can enjoy golf at a number of courses nearby or visit Leeds Castle, a ten minute car journey away, with its exciting history, beautiful gardens, and all-year-round events.
 Plus, London is only an hour away.

 In order to help make moving as stress-free as possible, Part Exchange and other services are available on all our properties, click here to find out more.